 The Hill Country Ride for AIDS' mission is to raise funds for 9 local beneficiaries, assisting those affected by HIV/AIDS in our community.
 To do this we require riders to raise $500 each (or $250 for first-time riders).
 This is how participants have managed to raise more than $10 million in 20 years.

 Although the HCRA is a fun day and one of, if not the, most well-supported rides you'll experience, it is still ultimately a fundraiser.
 Part of the celebration and energy of Ride day is everyone's collective pride in meeting their fundraising and training goals.
 We understand and appreciate the effort it takes to raise money, and this is why we work hard to provide tools and support to help everyone accomplish their goals.
 The HCRA will monitor your progress and reach out to see how you're doing and help you stay on track.
 We want everyone to succeed so the 9 beneficiaries receive the maximum funds they need to provide critical care.

 HIV and AIDS is on the rise in Austin.
 We want to give everyone an opportunity to make a difference and turn this statistic around -- and have a great time along the way.
 We are grateful to every single person who gives their time and resources to improve the lives of those touched by HIV and AIDS in our community.

 What happens if I don't raise $500?

-If you want to ride on April 28th and have not met your goal of $500 (or $250 for first-time riders) by packet pickup on Friday, April 27th, you will be asked to commit to raising or paying the balance by May 30th.
+If you want to ride on April 25th, you’ve been actively fundraising, but you’ve not yet met your goal of $500 (or $250 for first-time riders) by packet pickup on Friday, April 24th, you will be allowed to ride and asked to raise the balance by May 30th.

 Please review the above tips and reach out to the Ride office for further assistance.
 It's our goal to help you reach yours, and we are more than happy to help in ANY way!